Introduction to Spinnakers and Racing

 By the end of the course you will be ready to take an active role on board any yacht racing in a spinnaker division.

-Private charter: mates rates!
+Private course: mates rates!